rust-lang/book/ADMIN_TASKS.md

 ## Update the `edition` in all listings

-To update the `edition = "[year]"` metadata in all the listings' `Cargo.toml`s, run the `./tools/update-editions.sh` script and commit the changes.
+To update the `edition = "[year]"` metadata in all the listings' `Cargo.toml`s, run the `./tools/update-editions.sh` script.
+Check the diff to make sure it looks reasonable, and in particular check whether the updates necessitate any changes to the text.
+Then commit the changes.

 ## Update the `edition` in mdBook config